 Cleaning offers

 Offers on Mangrove may fail during a market order.
-When they do, the taker is compensated for the gas wasted on making the offer fail in the form of a in native tokens paid from the failing offer's which the deposited with Mangrove when posting the offer.
-Refer to for details on how provisions and bounties work and are calculated.
+When they do, the taker is compensated for the gas wasted on making the offer fail in the form of a bounty in native tokens paid from the failing offer's provision which the offer owner deposited with Mangrove when posting the offer.
+Refer to Offer provisions for details on how provisions and bounties work and are calculated.

 From the taker's perspective, failing offers are a nuisance: They consume gas when running limit orders and they pollute the price and depth information of the market.
 It's important to note, that failing offers are only a nuisance, not a risk: Users are compensated for gas spent on making the offer fail and the limit avg. price will never be exceeded.